aptos-labs/aptos-core/README.md

 ╰────────────────────────────────────────────────┴────────────────┴────────────────┴────────────╯
 ```

-The specification testing tool respects `RUST_LOG` variable, and it will print out as much information as the variable allows.
+The specification testing tool respects the `RUST_LOG` variable, and it will print out as much information as the variable allows.
 There is possibility to enable logging only for the specific modules.
 Please refer to the[env_logger](https://docs.rs/env_logger/latest/env_logger/) documentation for more details.

 To generate a report in a JSON format, use the `-o` option:
 ```bash